Tinche/uapi/docs/openapi.md

 ## Endpoint Tags

 OpenAPI supports grouping endpoints by tags.
-You can specify tags for each handler when registering it:
+You can specify tags for each route when registering it:

 ```python
 @app.get("/{article_id}", tags=["articles"])